David Leon is an award winning Writer/Director, named by Screen International as one of their “Stars of Tomorrow.”

 David’s debut feature Orthodox, which he wrote and directed, starring Stephen Graham and Michael Smiley was shortlisted for the Douglas Hickox award by Bifa for “Best debut Director”.

-David studied photography at UAL under Magnum, and has a background in acting.
+David studied photography under Magnum at UAL, and has a background in acting.

 He is currently in development on his next feature “Land of hope and Glory” and adapting for Television the novel “You could do something amazing with your life” the account of the final days of vigilante gunman Raoul Moat with the BBC and Story films.